They don't understand why you don't understand how they don't understand your understanding of a quality lead.

 We all have to start somewhere - regardless of what it is that we're doing - there is ALWAYS a starting point, and when somebody is JUST getting started, that doesn't necessarily mean they are a bad prospect - not on its own, anyhow.
 But it is a red flag, and I was on high alert because of it.

-This happened at the end of our exploratory call, so in all, I spent 1.25 hours on them, and they ended up being a future prospect.
+This happened at the end of our exploratory call, so in all, I spent 1.25 hours on them, and they ended up being future prospects.

 With my most recent scenario, the one that had me steaming, if I just add up the hours spent on the calls, prepping for the calls, putting together slide decks, and research, we're looking at approximately 5 - 6 hours.
 THEN throw the time developing the plan, assembling the proposal, getting other eyes on it, and having discussions...
 THEN submitting and assembling the slide deck for our final call, we're looking at another 8+ hours.

-We take our proposals seriously, so if we get to that stage, there BETTER be a closeable deal on the table, not this... not 14+ hours of time on a prospect this early in their search, that will probably have no better shot at closing than the guy I spent 1.25 hours with.
-After all, whose to say that the client will even hit the other milestones they said they needed to hit before investing?
+We take our proposals seriously, so if we get to that stage, there BETTER be a closeable deal on the table, not this... not 14+ hours on a prospect this early in their search, that will probably have no better shot at closing than the guy I spent 1.25 hours with.
+After all, who is to say that the client will even hit the other milestones they said they needed to hit before investing?

 What comes first, sales or marketing?
 They want to make more money before investing in marketing, but they're having a hard time bringing in new deals to make more money, which is why they're considering a marketing investment in the first place.

-In fact, I'd say the guy I spent less time with has a better shot at closing, because now he doesn't have 12 months to compare my proposal to anybody else who wants a shot at their business.
-And what happens if the prospect actually sends my proposal to another agency who cold-calls them in 8 months?
+I'd say the guy I spent less time with has a better shot at closing because now he doesn't have 12 months to compare my proposal to anybody else who wants a shot at their business.
+And what happens if the prospect sends my proposal to another agency that cold-calls them in 8 months?
 They wouldn't have to go through any of the process... they could just carbon copy my plan, slap on a slightly lower fee, and land the deal.

 It's just bad... really, really bad.
 And I should have seen it coming.